Old Joy: Reception

 The film also won awards from the Los Angeles Film Critics Association, the Rotterdam International Film Festival, and the Sarasota Film Festival.
 Neil Kopp won the Producer's Award at the Independent Spirit Awards for his work on Old Joy and Paranoid Park.

 Soundtrack

 An EP of Yo La Tengo's soundtrack, featuring session guitarist Smokey Hormel, was released by Mississippi Records in 2025.
-It expands on, and is slightly different, than what is included on the original compilation They Shoot, They Score.
+It expands on, and is slightly different, than what is included on the original compilation They Shoot, We Score.